DuncanSchouten/barber-jekyll/_works/cgph.markdown

 #### First iteration
-I worked with IT services to determine which data could be extracted from the venue's backend booking system.
-This lead to my first design for the date picker UI, using orange circles to indicate dates with partial-day bookings and red to indicate full-day bookings:
+I worked with IT services to **determine which data could be extracted from the venue's backend booking system.** This led to my first design for the date picker UI, using orange circles to indicate dates with partial-day bookings and red to indicate full-day bookings:

 ![Booking calendar date picker v1](/uploads/cgph_booking_calendar-v1-cropped.png)